 - Street Team Youth Programs

 - About Us

 Henry Minton was born on this date in 1870.
 He was a Black pharmacist and physician.

-He operated the first Black-owned drug store in Philadelphia until 1902 when he enrolled in Jefferson Medical College.
-He earned an M.D. degree in 1906, as the first Black to graduate from that institution.
+He operated the first Black-owned drug store in Philadelphia until 1902, when he enrolled in Jefferson Medical College.
+He earned an M.D. degree in 1906 as the first Black to graduate from that institution.
 In 1907 Minton helped found Mercy Hospital (merged into Mercy-Douglass Hospital in 1948) in Philadelphia with Dr. Eugene Hinson.
-Dr. Algernon B. Jackson became the first superintendent of the hospital and remained in that post until 1920 when he left to teach on the Howard University Medical School faculty.
+Dr. Algernon B. Jackson became the hospital's first superintendent and remained in that post until 1920, when he left to teach at the Howard University Medical School faculty.
 Minton was appointed his successor, and over the next 24 years as superintendent at Mercy Hospital, he organized a Social Services Department, helped train over 200 interns, and in 1930 raised the standards for the Nursing School while leading the construction of a nursing building.

 Dr. Minton may be best known as one of the founders of the Sigma Pi Phi Fraternity.
 Minton, his friend and colleague Dr. Algernon B. Jackson, Dr. Edwin C. Howard and Dr. Richard J. Warrick create a fraternity specifically for African American men of high achievement.

 From 1915 until his death, Minton was also on the staff of the University of Pennsylvania's Henry Phipps Institute, where he was a nationally recognized expert in the treatment of tuberculosis.
 Dr. Henry McKee Minton retired from Mercy Hospital in 1944 and died two years later in Philadelphia.